nuxt-community/google-gtag-module/README.md

        domains:['domain.com','domain.org']
      }
    },
-   debug: true // enable to track in dev mode
+   debug: true, // enable to track in dev mode
+   disableAutoPageTrack: false // disable if you don't want to track each page route with router.afterEach(...)
  }
 }
 ```